yayahjb/neartree/NearTree/README_NearTree.txt

     Returns

    If CNearTreeDist fails, it returns -1.
-Except for CNearTreeDist, all the functions in the API return 0 (CNEARTREE_SUCCESS) for success.
+Except for CNearTreeDist, all the functions in the API return 0 ( CNEARTREE_SUCCESS ) for success.
 If dynamic memory allocation fails, CNEARTREE_MALLOC_FAILED is returned.
 If a call is made with an improper argument, CNEARTREE_BAD_ARGUMENT is returned.
 If a search fails to find anything, CNEARTREE_NOT_FOUND is returned.
+If there is a failure in an attempt to free a CNearTree, CNEARTREE_FREE_FAILED is returned.
+If any of the internal call to CVector fail, CNEARTREE_CVECTOR_FAILED is returned.
+For convenience in debugging, the formerly negative values of this returns are now positive.

     Examples